pbradshawusc/NavGrid/README.md

 The included project has a sample application with 9 colored screens and a snap navigation and align/disalign alternation included.
 The Search button will snap to the Search View Controller and the Profile icon will alternate between aligned and disaligned rows.
 Feel free to build off of this project or look at the code for samples of usage.

+If you would like to try the Composition design style, the included NavGridSampleCompositionNavigationController contains an example of how to implement the NavGrid in this fashion.

 Contact
 =======

 My (rarely used) [Twitter](https://twitter.com/PatrickBUSC)

+If you have questions regarding the NavGrid or run into any issues, please create an issue and I'm happy to help as soon as I'm able!
+For any suggestions you have regarding the future development of the NavGrid, please leave those as a comment on the Suggestions issue.
+The NavGrid is built to be a comprehensive starting point for many iOS apps, and so I'm always looking to expand the functionality to fit what you as a designer or programmer need.

 License
 =======